Vis4Sense/student-projects/2024-2025/readme.md

 This is the folder for student projects in 2024-2025.

+# Meeting 7 Oct 2024

+Abhay, Manais, Ningbo, Xingyu, Kai

+Discussed the tasks for minimal working demo.
+- Less ambitious: maximum 2 weeks to complete
+- More implementation details

+## To Do
+- Kai
+   - to contact the collaborator about a meeting/example data
+   - check the LLM access settings
+- Everyone:
+   - update the task list with implemention details the for the minimal working demo
+   - add a deadline for each task
+   - start the implementation

 # Meeting 2 Oct 2024

 Manais, Xingyu, Ningbo, Kai (Abhay is ill)